 Groundhogs are well adapted for digging, with short, powerful limbs and curved, thick claws.
 Unlike other sciurids, the groundhog’s spine is curved, more like that of a mole and the tail is comparably shorter as well – only about one-fourth of body length.
 Suited to their temperate habitat, groundhogs

-Average size is 17-24 inches (not including the tail) in length and weigh up to 13 lbs.
+Average size is 17-24 inches (not including the tail) in length and weighs up to 13 lbs.

 Owls, hawks, foxes and climbing mammals frequently catch and consume these tiny rodents.

 Groundhogs spend most of their time underground in complex burrow systems, which they dig in dry, well-drained soil.
 Most of the time groundhogs dig their burrows in areas with nearby covers such as fencerows, hedgerows, beside structures, home foundations or trees.

 The groundhog prefers open country and the edges of woodland and is rarely far from a burrow entrance.
 Since the clearing of forests provided it with a much more suitable habitat the groundhog population is probably higher now than it was before the arrival of European settlers in North America.
 Groundhogs are often hunted for sport, which tends to control their numbers.
 However, their ability to reproduce quickly has tended to mitigate the depopulating effects of sports hunting.
 As a consequence, the groundhog is a familiar animal to many people in the United States and Canada.